"We Studied Our Way Out of the Seventh-day Adventist Church"

-The Mark of the Beast
+SDA Doctrine versus Bible Truth: Mark of the Beast

-Adventist Truth about the Mark of the Beast
+SDA Doctrine about the Mark of the Beast

-Seventh-day Adventists teach that the "mark of the best" of Revelation 14 is placed upon those who worship on Sunday instead of Sabbath.
-Following are the main points in this doctrine:
+Seventh-day Adventists teach that the near the end of time the "mark of the best" of Revelation 14 will be placed upon those who worship on Sunday instead of Saturday.
+Following are the main points of this doctrine:

-"The beast described in Revelation 13:1-10 is the church-state union that dominated the Christian world for many centuries and was described by Paul as the 'man of sin' (2 Thess.
+"The beast described in Revelation 13:1-10 is the church-state union that dominated the Christian world for many centuries and was described by Paul as the 'man of sin' (2 Thes.
 2:2-4) and by Daniel as the 'little horn' (Den.
 7:8, 20-25; 8:9-12).
 The image of the beast represents that form of apostate religion that will be developed when churches having lost the true spirit of the Reformation, shall unite with the state to enforce their teachings on others."1

 "One class will advocate a gospel of human devisings and will worship the beast and his image...
-The other class, in marked contrast, will live by the true gospel and 'keep the commandments of God and the faith of Jesus' (Rev. 14:9,12)... those who reject God's memorial of creatorship--the Bible Sabbath--choosing to worship and honor Sunday...will receive the mark of the beast."2
+The other class, in marked contrast, will live by the true gospel and 'keep the commandments of God and the faith of Jesus' (Rev. 14:9,12)... those who reject God's memorial of creatorship—the Bible Sabbath—choosing to worship and honor Sunday...will receive the mark of the beast."2

 "Those who obey God will experience the wrath of the dragon (Rev. 12:17) and eventually be threatened with death (Rev. 13:15)."3